Lyon1982/big-data-exercise/README.md

 ### 2 Major Jobs

 GroupBy and Join need shuffle and could be expensive for big datasets.
-I split the work to two major jobs.
+I split the work into two major jobs.
 One is hotel and booking related analysis and the other one is customer and booking related analysis.
 In this way, one job will only use the data from two datasets and get a better chance to do the work all in memory.
 You may find those two jobs in `com.github.lyon1982.BigDataExercise.jobs` package.

 ### Performance Measurement

-I'm using an open source library [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) to do the performance measurement rather than implement it with Listeners myself as I don't think I can do a better job than what it does in a tight schedule.
+I'm using an open source library [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) to do the performance measurement rather than implement it with Listeners myself as I don't think I can do a better job than what it does in a short period of time.

 ## Business Value